Taxi Driver: Home media

-The first Collector's Edition DVD, which was released in 1999, was packaged as a single-disc edition.
-It contained special features such as behind-the-scenes footage and several trailers, including one for Taxi Driver.
+The first "Collector's Edition" DVD, which was released in 1999, is packaged as a single-disc edition.
+It contains special features such as behind-the-scenes footage and several trailers, including one for Taxi Driver.

-In 2006, a 30th-anniversary 2-disc "Collector's Edition" DVD was released.
-The first disc contains the film itself, two audio commentaries (one by writer Schrader and the other by Professor Robert Kolker), and trailers.
+In 2006, a 30th-anniversary two-disc "Collector's Edition" DVD was released.
+The first disc contains the film, two audio commentaries (one by writer Schrader and one by Professor Robert Kolker) and trailers.
 This edition also includes some of the special features from the earlier release on the second disc, as well as some newly produced documentary material.

 To commemorate the film's 35th anniversary, a Blu-ray was released on April 5, 2011.
-It includes the special features from the previous 2-disc collector's edition, plus an audio commentary by Scorsese that was released in 1991 for the Criterion Collection, which was previously released on LaserDisc.
+It includes the special features from the previous two-disc collector's edition, plus an audio commentary by Scorsese that was released in 1991 for the Criterion Collection, which was previously released on LaserDisc.

-As part of the Blu-ray production, Sony gave the film a full 4K digital restoration, which included scanning and cleaning the original negative (removing emulsion dirt and scratches).
+As part of the Blu-ray production, Sony gave the film a full 4K digital restoration, which includes scanning and cleaning the original negative (removing emulsion dirt and scratches).
 Colors were matched to director-approved prints under guidance from Scorsese and director of photography Michael Chapman.

 An all-new lossless DTS-HD Master Audio 5.1 soundtrack was also created from the original stereo recordings by Scorsese's personal sound team.
 The restored print premiered in February 2011 at the Berlin Film Festival.
-To promote the Blu-ray, Sony also had the print screened at AMC Theatres across the United States on March 19 and 22.
+To promote the Blu-ray release, Sony had the print screened at AMC Theatres across the United States on March 19 and 22.